‘RHONY’ Star Bethenny Frankel Shares Her Final Words To Late Boyfriend Dennis Shields, Were They Engaged?

 “Tyler, his daughter, called me, hysterically crying and she said, ‘My dad died this morning.’
 And I started screaming into the phone,” Frankel recalled during a cast confessional.

-According to Frankel, the reaction of her eight-year-old daughter, Bryn, was a “sucker-punch.”
-As she explained, Bryn questioned her about whether or not Shields still had a phone after his passing and ultimately asked if she could texted him.
+According to Frankel, the reaction of her 8-year-old daughter, Bryn, was a “sucker-punch.”
+As she explained, Bryn questioned her about whether or not Shields still had a phone after his passing and ultimately asked if she could text him.

 “Hi with a hand [emoji], Dennis, how are you doing today?
 We miss you,” the child wrote.